MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/06-configure-lobby-sensitive-meetings.md

 If there area circumstances where you want to allow callers to bypass the lobby, meeting organizers can control this setting, or you can enforce it through a meeting template or sensitivity label.

-### Join and leave notifications
+#### Join and leave notifications

-Meeting organizers have the option of having attendees announced when they join or leave a meeting.
-This can be useful for meetings where sensitive information is being shared and it's important to track who is in the meeting.
-If you want to ensure that attendees are announced for certain types of meetings, you can enforce this setting with a meeting template.
+Meeting organizers have the option of having attendees calling in by phone announced when they join or leave a meeting.
+If you want to ensure that phone attendees are announced for certain types of meetings, you can enforce this setting with a meeting template.

 ## Meeting with anonymous participants